10. The Parable of the Persistent Widow

 The Parables of Jesus

-When you are in a tight situation, and you need help, do you pray?
+Do you pray when you are in a tight situation and need help?
 Sometimes prayer is our last resort, but often I have found it to be my only hope!
-After I left a very lucrative job working with my father as a commercial fisherman, I was faced with a challenge.
+After I left a very lucrative job working with my father as a commercial fisherman, I faced a challenge.
 God had spoken to me to leave my nets and come and follow Christ, and He would make me a fisher of men (Matthew 4:19).
 What would I do now?
 How would I provide for my family?
 All I knew was the sea and fishing.
-After a few years involved in church planting, I realized that I needed to learn how to work in an office situation, a terrifying proposition for me due to not knowing one end of a computer from another.
-My wife, Sandy, was working at a company called Eurostar that had high-speed trains traveling from London to Paris in France and Brussels in Belgium.
-Sandy thought that due to my heart for evangelism, I would make an excellent salesperson on the phones selling rail tickets.
-They must have been desperate to hire me, for I lacked the necessary skills.
+After a few years of working out of my home and being involved in church planting, I realized that I needed to learn to work in an office, a terrifying proposition for me due to not knowing how to work a computer or a phone system.
+My wife, Sandy, worked at a company called Eurostar that ran high-speed trains traveling from London to Paris in France and Brussels in Belgium.
+Sandy thought that due to my heart for evangelism, I would make an excellent salesperson on the phone selling rail tickets.
+They must have been desperate for workers, for I lacked the necessary skills.

-When the two weeks of training in sales started I lost heart due to the young people around with advanced computer skills—I was so intimidated and did not think that I would last.
-They were all so sharp and understood how to sell over the phone and use the complicated booking software on the computer to reserve tickets.
+When the two weeks of training in sales started, I lost heart due to the young people around me with advanced computer skills—I was so intimidated and did not think I would last.
+The team of workers in training were so sharp and understood how to sell over the phone and use the complicated booking software on the computer to reserve tickets.
 When the training was over, I seriously didn’t understand what I was doing!
 Desperately, I turned to my help—the Lord.
-Every day before I started work I prayed that God would help me to do this.
-Often in the sales conversation, I would be asking the Father to help me.
-In my third month of being with that company, among two hundred other salespeople, I broke the all-time sales records by another third on top of the nearest sales record, giving me more money in bonuses than my wages.
+Every day before I started work, I prayed that God would help me do this.
+Often in the sales conversation, I would silently ask the Father to help me.
+In my third month with that company, among two hundred other salespeople, I broke the all-time sales records by another third on top of the nearest sales record, giving me more money in bonuses than my wages.
 No one was more amazed than me when they put my photo on the wall as an example to others!
 The young guy working alongside me asked how I did it.
 He knew that I was a Christian.
-I told him the truth, that I was a praying person and that I asked God to help me and give me the right callers.
+I told him that I was a praying person and asked God to help me and give me the right callers.
 He responded with a deep sigh, saying, “I just gotta become a Christian!”

-We underestimate the power of prayer, preferring to rely on our skills, intellect, and energy, rather than rely on the all-knowing, sovereign God.
+We underestimate the power of prayer, preferring to rely on our skills, intellect, and energy rather than on the all-knowing, sovereign God.
 He alone is the One who lives outside of time and can move things around in the time-space continuum to the advantage of the praying person.
-We live in a culture that praises self-reliance.
-We have become programmed by our culture to expect things right now, but the things of God are not given at the same speed as our fast food.
-God is training us in eternal principles that only come to those who are willing to wait before God and see His help in overcoming the things of this world.
-I encourage you to begin praying for God’s help in whatever work you are doing.
+We live in a culture that praises self-reliance, and we have become programmed to expect things right now, but the things of God are not given at the same speed as our fast food.
+God is training us in eternal principles that only come to those willing to wait before God for His help in overcoming the things of this world.
+I encourage you to pray for God's help in whatever work you do.
 Nothing is too trivial or unimportant.
 Jesus told a parable to illustrate the sort of effective praying that would overcome every difficulty we face:

 1Then Jesus told his disciples a parable to show them that they should always pray and not give up.
 2He said: "In a certain town there was a judge who neither feared God nor cared about men.
 3And there was a widow in that town who kept coming to him with the plea, 'Grant me justice against my adversary.'
 4"For some time he refused.
 But finally he said to himself, 'Even though I don't fear God or care about men, 5yet because this widow keeps bothering me, I will see that she gets justice, so that she won't eventually wear me out with her coming!' " 6And the Lord said, "Listen to what the unjust judge says.
 7And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 8I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?"
 (Luke 18:1-8).

-We should not think this judge to be an example of our Father in heaven.
+We should not consider this judge an example of our Father in heaven.
 No, this man is the very opposite of the Father.
 Instead, this is a study in contrasts.

 What does this story tell us about the widow's character?
 What does it tell us about the integrity of the judge?